Carter Beats the Devil: Characters

-Major themes

-The major theme of Carter Beats The Devil is one of seemingly impossible escapes.
-This theme runs from Carter's first glimpse of magic as a child when he is imprisoned in the cellar of his parents' house to the final, most impossible, death defying escape of all which he reveals only to Agent Griffin at the end of the story.

-Another theme is the way different things inspire wonder.
-From early encounters with the world's tallest man and the world's richest man to the modern marvel of television and a really fast motorcycle, the book explores the sense of wonder experienced by both Carter and his audience.

-Yet another, more subtle and underlying theme, is that of achievements being made in secret.
-Carter's greatest trick is performed to the knowledge of only a few close people.

 Allusions/references

 To other works

-Carter Beats The Devil refers to many famous magic acts of the early twentieth century, and contains reprints of many theatrical posters from magic acts of the period.
+Carter Beats the Devil refers to many famous magic acts of the early twentieth century, and contains reprints of many theatrical posters from magic acts of the period.

-In the afterword of the book, author Glen David Gold credits the writings of Nevil Maskelyne, David Devant, Robert Houdin, Howard Thurston, F. B. Nightingale, Augustus Rapp, T. Nelson Downs, James Randi, Harry Kellar, Ottawa Keyes, Ricky Jay and Walter Gibson.
+In the afterword of the book, author Glen David Gold credits the writings of Nevil Maskelyne, David Devant, Robert Houdin, Howard Thurston, F. B. Nightingale, Augustus Rapp, T. Nelson Downs, James Randi, Harry Kellar, Ottawa Keyes, Ricky Jay and Walter B. Gibson.

 The author also credits Carter the Great by Mike Caveney as a non-fiction biography of the real Charles Joseph Carter.

 Other books the author mentions using for research include: